-This section explains how to create, configure, debug, secure, and deploy your .NET Framework applications.
+This section explains how to create, configure, debug, secure, and deploy your .NET Framework apps.
 The section also provides information about technology areas such as dynamic programming, interoperability, extensibility, memory management, and threading.

-Provides information about basic application development tasks, such as programming with application domains and assemblies, using attributes, formatting and parsing base types, using collections, handling events and exceptions, using files and data streams, and using generics.
+Provides information about basic app development tasks, such as programming with app domains and assemblies, using attributes, formatting and parsing base types, using collections, handling events and exceptions, using files and data streams, and using generics.